Revision Policy for EIA Weekly Underground Natural Gas Storage Estimates

 Out-of-cycle Releases for Large Revisions The unscheduled release of revisions to WNGSR data shall occur when the data changes or corrections are at least 10 Bcf for the current or prior week.
 Revisions shall be disseminated on a federal workday at 2:00 p.m.
 (Eastern Time) following notice of the pending release to the public between 1:00 p.m. and 1:10 p.m.
 (Eastern Time).
 If a revision is made, changes to all affected regions shall be recorded in the 2:00 p.m. release.
 Public notification of the unscheduled release will occur in a number of ways, including a website notice of the impending release of revised data that will replace the current Weekly Natural Gas Storage Report, email notification to selected media, and an email notice to all users of the WNGSR who have signed onto a free distribution service.
 There are two special circumstances related to handling certain data changes in the WNGSR.
 First, this unscheduled release policy will not apply to data changes resulting from changes in the estimation methodology or parameters because those changes will be announced in advance.
 Second, reclassification of gas (between working gas and base gas inventories), regardless of size, will be reported only in regularly-scheduled releases of the WNGSR.
 A copy of the Federal Resister notice (FR Vol. 67 No.218 Doc.2014-2375) detailing the updated policy for unscheduled revisions is available at: http://www.gpo.gov/fdsys/pkg/FR-2014-10-07/pdf/2014-23751.pdf.

 Revisions to the Historical Database The historical database is updated weekly and contains the most current set of estimates available.
 Although the typical update is limited to insertion of an additional week of storage estimates, prior estimates also may be revised.
+Also consistent with the current established policy, the historical database of estimated measures of sampling variability will be updated weekly and will contain the most current set of estimates available.
+These historical estimated measures of sampling variability may be revised when the historical working gas levels are revised.

 Beginning in November 2015, EIA will release a historical file of revisions and reclassifications.
 Each time a revision or reclassification occurs, the file will be updated with the original estimate prior to the revision or reclassification and the accompanying note that was published in the WNGSR.